 Drawing on networks of expert academics and parliamentary research centers, the report also presents a comparative overview on the current parliamentary activity of 26 countries.
 It demonstrates how legislatures are beginning to modify and adapt to meet this challenge.

-The report was written by Ittai Bar-Siman-Tov, Associate Professor at the Bar-Ilan University School of Law, Israel.
+The report was written by Dr. Ittai Bar-Siman-Tov, Associate Professor at the Bar-Ilan University School of Law, Israel.

 Read and download the report here.